Time stands still at Inle Lake in central Myanmar’s Shan Hills. KATIE ROBERTS explains why this stunning region deserves a place on your bucket list.

 Beyond Inle Lake

-• Grab one of the hotel’s free bikes and explore Red Mountain Winery; the roads are relatively quiet
+- Grab one of the hotel’s free bikes and explore Red Mountain Winery

-• Take a hot-air balloon ride over the lake
+- Take a hot-air balloon ride over Inle Lake

 The resort is self-sustaining, with a vegetable garden for salad, herbs and fruit; it also bakes its own bread.
-Though the food changes every three months to reflect the season, popular mainstays on the restaurant menu include fish in banana leaf, Shan noodles and tea leaf salad.
-With a terrace overlooking the lake and indoor and outdoor dining options, this is a divine spot to enjoy breakfast, lunch and dinner.
+Popular restaurant items include fish in banana leaf, Shan noodles and tea leaf salad.
+With a terrace overlooking the lake and indoor and outdoor dining options, this is a divine spot to enjoy any meal.

 Getting to know the locals